MateuszSerafin/GNS3_Networks/LinuxSandbox/MailServers/README.md

 ## Milestone 2
 Assume you have lots of users.
 Having to do linux user for each one of them is slightly inconvenient.
 Hence, I found about the virtual users. <br>
 At first I had massive issues configuring them.
 But here we go <br>
-For this documentation I have been using those sources: <br>
+For this I used following sources: <br>
 https://wiki.archlinux.org/title/Virtual_user_mail_system_with_Postfix,_Dovecot_and_Roundcube <br>
 https://doc.dovecot.org/2.3/configuration_manual/virtual_users/ <br>
 https://www.postfix.org/VIRTUAL_README.html <br>